jvargh/ghcp-developer-lab/demos/copilot-spaces.md

 Mark off each item as you complete it:

+- Committed and pushed local changes to GitHub
 - Created a new GitHub Copilot Space with a clear security or documentation focus
 - Set detailed instructions incorporating industry standards
 - Added relevant project files to the Space context